Resource plans for basic testing are purchased, or resource usage does not exceed the free quota. For more information, see Pricing.

 Step 1: Click Select Model.
 In the Select Test Model panel, select a model from the model list or select one or more preset options to batch select models.

-Step 2: Select one or more preset options to batch select brands and models and add them to the Selected list.
+Step 2: Select one or more preset options to batch select devices and add them to the Selected list.

 The following table describes the parameters contained in the Test Configurations section.